-NOTE: Please date this proxy and sign your name exactly as it appears herein.
-In the case of joint ownership, each joint owner must sign.
+E: Flease date this proxy and sign your name exactly as it appears herein.
+In the case of joint ownership, each joint owner should sign.
 If signing as an executor, trustee, guardian, attorney or in any other representative capacity or as an officer of a corporation, please indicate your full title as such.